emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-here-s-what-language-learners-should-know.md

 Personally, I define comprehensible input as any language that I can understand well enough to _stay interested and engaged_, even if I don't understand everything.
 In my experience, "comprehensible" for me can mean anywhere from 20-100% understanding depending on what I'm watching, reading, or listening to.

 Being able to stay engaged is critical — and although it's often overlooked, it's  actually been part of the theory around comprehensible input and language learning from the beginning.

+> Comprehensible input (CI) is anything in your target language that you can understand despite not getting every little detail.

 ### Language acquisition vs learning about a language